-The Urbsworks team will provide an overview of the proposal.
+The Urbsworks team will provide an overview of the proposal and the amendments made in response to comments received from the public and Planning Commission.
 Then the Planning Commission will accept testimony during the hearing.
 The Planning Commission will deliberate and then decide what action will be taken such as continuing the hearing or making a formal recommendation to the City Council.